Aileen H. Clyde 20th Century Women's Legacy Archive: Humanities and Social Sciences

 Crawford studied at Brigham Young University, Stanford, and the University of Wyoming, and went on to teach at several universities.
 She worked as an editor for the Relief Society Magazine, and was a member of the League of Utah Writers, the Utah State Poetry Society, the Utah Sonneteers, and several other poetry organizations.
 She received many awards for her writing.

-- Vesta Pierce Crawrford papers finding aid
+- Vesta Pierce Crawford papers finding aid

 - Vesta Pierce Crawford photograph collection finding aid